codecat0/codecat0/README.md

 ### Hi there 👋

-- 🔭 I’m currently in Hong Kong, China
+- 🔭 I’m currently in Beijing, China
-- 📫 How to reach me: `hust.why@qq.com`
+- 📫 How to reach me: `2049413359@qq.com`
-- 🌱 I’m currently working on low-level computer vision and neural rendering.
+- 🌱 I’m currently working on low-level Computer Vision and Medical Image Segmentation.

 <!--
 **codecat0/codecat0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.